Kerone-9/learngit/readme.txt

-Git is a haha version control system.
+Git is a hahahaha version control system.
 Git is prisoned software.